Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Multigradings

 A $\bZ^n$-graded dg-structure is a structure that is both $\bZ^n$-graded and dg, and with the differential preserving the $\bZ^n$-grading.
-In particular, a $\bZ^n$-graded dg-algebra $(A,d)$ decomposes as vector space as a direct sum
+In particular, a $\bZ^n$-graded dg-algebra $(A,d_A)$ decomposes as a $\bZ \times \bZ^n $-graded $\Bbbk$-vector space as a direct sum

 and the multiplication and differential respect